AH82/tinyapp/README.md

   - To Login :
   http://localhost:8080/login
   -  for a list of user URLs
-  http://localhost:8080/urls (buggy if not logged in)
+  http://localhost:8080/urls (you must be logged in)

 - Follow your instinct!

+## Notes & Tips :
+- when you enter a new URL or edit one, the domain address must start with "http://". (i.e "http://www.example.ca" , not just "www.example.ca".)